• Skip to primary navigation

 Health Benefits

-Dark and light honey has many of the same benefits.
+Dark and light honey have many of the same benefits.
 Some believe that color and taste are directly related to nutrient potency.
 This is a general rule of thumb but has a few exceptions with certain varieties like manuka, linden, and tulip poplar, for instance.

 Honey is famous for its antioxidant, anti-inflammatory, antiviral, and antibacterial properties due to multiple enzymes, and naturally occurring chemical compounds.